Policy and Procedure Name:

 b) Claims

-services staff is unable to interpret the medical documentation or determine
+Services staff are unable to interpret the medical documentation or determine

 the accuracy of the requested condition(s).